b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 To the storied beasts: Hoof and Wing,
 to Fur, to Shell, to Nut; to the silent, blinking Life
 that Grazes dusk and is gathered,
-to the Honeyed labor and the Blood unspoken.
+to the Honeyed labour and the Blood unspoken.

 To the ancient Pulse of Yeast and Fire,
 to the Blade, the Berry, the leavening Crust,